OXID-eSales/stripe-module/docs/payment-component/DELIVERY-SUMMARY.md

 ### Medium Term (This Quarter)
 - [ ] Extract component package
-- [ ] Refactor PayPal module to use component
+- [ ] Refactor Paymenter module to use component
 - [ ] Build proof-of-concept with second provider (Stripe/Mollie)

 ### Long Term (This Year)